Kamianka, Luhansk Raion, Luhansk Oblast

-Kam'yanka (Кам'янка), also known as Kamenka (Каменка) is a village in Luhansk Oblast (province) of Ukraine.
+Kam'yanka (Кам'янка), also known as Kamenka (Каменка) is a village in Lutuhyne urban hromada, Luhansk Raion, Luhansk Oblast (region), Ukraine.
 The village's population is 482 (as of 2001).

 Administratively, Kam'yanka belongs to the Luhansk Raion (district) of the oblast as a part of the Kam'yans'ka local council.

 All Religions Mount

 In 1992, at the above coordinates settled famous Ukrainian archaeologist Nikolay Tarasenko, who laid there basement for All World's Religions Temple.
 Now, on this basement grew Orthodox All Saints Temple.

 Nearby are staying Catholic chapel (48.229404°N 39.388452°E) and the Buddhist stupa (48.229383°N 39.38915°E).
 April 28, 2003 at the stupa celebrated the 750th anniversary of Namu-Myo-Ho-Ren-Ge-Kyo, which gathered a large number of guests.
 Organizers was Nicholay Tarasenko and now rested in peace Roman Turchin.